Memorex: History and evolution

-Memorex entered the consumer media business in 1971 and started the ad campaign, first with its "shattering glass" advertisements and then with a series of legendary television commercials featuring Ella Fitzgerald.
+Memorex entered the consumer media business in 1971 and started the ad campaign, first with its "shattering glass" advertisements and then with a series of legendary television commercials featuring jazz singer Ella Fitzgerald.
 In the commercials, she would sing a note that shattered a glass while being recorded to a Memorex audio cassette.
 The tape was played back and the recording also broke the glass, asking "Is it live, or is it Memorex?"
 This would become the company slogan which was used in a series of advertisements released through 1970s and 1980s.

+Tandy acquired Memorex's consumer brand in 1982, subsequently expanding the product line so that by 1989 it included more than 120 items across seven product categories.
+The Memorex brand subsequently passed through several corporate owners and, as of 2026, is owned by Finest Brands, Inc.

+Memorex consumer products are presently marketed by Mizari Enterprises, Inc.

-In 1982, Memorex was bought by Burroughs for its enterprise businesses; the company's consumer business, a small segment of the company's revenue at that time was sold to Tandy.
+In 1982, Memorex was bought by Burroughs for its enterprise businesses.
+The company's consumer business, was sold to Tandy.
 Over the next six years, Burroughs and its successor Unisys shut down, sold off or spun out the various remaining parts of Memorex.

 The computer media, communications and IBM end user sales and service organization were spun out as Memorex International.
 In 1988, Memorex International acquired the Telex Corporation becoming Memorex Telex NV, a corporation based in the Netherlands, which survived as an entity until the middle 1990s.
 The company evolved into a provider of information technology solutions including the distribution and integration of data network and storage products and the provision of related services in 18 countries worldwide.
 As late as 2006, several pieces existed as subsidiaries of other companies, see e.g., Memorex Telex Japan Ltd a subsidiary of Kanematsu or Memorex Telex (UK) Ltd. a subsidiary of EDS Global Field Services.

-Over time the Memorex consumer brand has been owned by Tandy, Hanny Holdings and Imation.
-As of 2016, the Memorex brand is owned by Digital Products International (DPI).